Fraud Defence Solicitors

 - Media law advisors

 Our team has successfully defended and advised individuals, business owners, directors and high-level individuals in alleged fraud investigations and prosecutions.
 For your case to stand the best chance of success, you should seek our legal advice from the moment you are informed that you are under investigation.
 However, we are able to provide guidance and representation at any point during your case.
+This includes making representations to investigators and the prosecution about limiting or discontinuing a potential prosecution.

 Conspiracy to Defraud and Conspiracy to Commit Fraud